stormxio/stormx-token/README.md

 #### Charging

 For any contract inheriting from this contract, it will try to charge users for every GSN relayed call.
-1. If the user is calling the function ``convert()``, this contract accepts every GSN relayed call and charges users only if they have enough unlocked new token balance after ``convert()`` is executed.
+1. This contract accepts the GSN relayed call if the user has enough unlocked token balance and will charge user before the called function is executed.
-2. If the user is calling other functions, this contract only accepts the call if the user has enough unlocked token balance and will charge user before the called function is executed.
+2. If the user does not have enough unlocked token balance and is calling the function ``convert()``, this contract accepts the GSN relayed call and charges users only if they will have enough unlocked new token balance after ``convert()`` is executed.
+Otherwise, rejects the GSN relayed call.

 #### GSN Support